 - Vampires maintain immortality by drinking the blood of other humans to receive their strength.
 Sound familiar?
 Unicorn blood in Sorcerer’s Stone, then all the blood symbolism in Voldemort’s rebirth and the taking of blood from Harry, to get Lily’s protection.

 - They hate garlic.
 Don’t know how this could fit.

 - The sight of sunlight destroys them.
 No, Harry will have to do more than get Voldemort out in the sun.
 However, he is never in a scene in the sun.

-3) Voldemort bound his spirit to something either inanimate or living that survived.
+3. Voldemort bound his spirit to something either inanimate or living that survived.
 It even could be Harry that the spirit is bound to.

 But Voldemort might have made preparations to leave his spirit behind if he was destroyed.
-His “transformations” could have involved separation of body and soul, at least, at the moment of death.
+His “transformations” could have involved the separation of body and soul, at least, at the moment of death.
 He could even have planned to leave his spirit with the one who destroyed him.
 Of course, he wasn’t with Harry; he was very specifically in an Albanian forest, possessing small animals – the one power left to him.
-It sounds a lot like Nearly Headless Nick describes being a ghost -not wanting to pass on.
-Somehow, Voldemort succeeded, as he says himself, “of the steps he had taken to prevent death, something must have worked”.
+It sounds a lot like how Nearly Headless Nick describes being a ghost: not wanting to pass on.
+Somehow, Voldemort succeeded, since he says to himself, “Of the steps he had taken to prevent death, something must have worked.”